Rajeev-004/Web_Application_Penetration_Testing_Capturing_Plaintext_Credentials_with_Wireshark/README.md

     ![Screenshot](https://github.com/Rajeev-004/Web_Application_Penetration_Testing_Capturing_Plaintext_Credentials_with_Wireshark/blob/main/images/Output.png)

      As shown above, the username and password (uname=test, pass=12354) are clearly visible since the site does not use encryption (HTTPS).

+# Conclusion

+This project clearly demonstrates how easily attackers can intercept sensitive information when web applications transmit data over insecure HTTP connections.
+By using Wireshark to capture traffic from the vulnerable site testphp.vulnweb.com, we were able to expose login credentials in plaintext, proving the real-world danger of unencrypted communication.
+The outcome emphasizes the absolute necessity of adopting HTTPS/TLS encryption, secure authentication mechanisms, and modern security best practices to protect users from credential theft, account compromise, and large-scale data breaches.
+In short, this project highlights a simple but powerful truth: without encryption, there is no security.